Winland (WELX) and Its Competitors Critical Comparison

-Winland (OTCMKTS:WELX – Get Free Report) is one of 25 publicly-traded companies in the “Process control instruments” industry, but how does it weigh in compared to its competitors?
-We will compare Winland to similar businesses based on the strength of its risk, earnings, dividends, analyst recommendations, valuation, profitability and institutional ownership.
+Winland (OTCMKTS:WELX – Get Free Report) is one of 25 publicly-traded companies in the “Process control instruments” industry, but how does it weigh in compared to its rivals?
+We will compare Winland to related companies based on the strength of its profitability, dividends, risk, valuation, earnings, analyst recommendations and institutional ownership.

-This table compares Winland and its competitors’ net margins, return on equity and return on assets.
+This table compares Winland and its rivals top-line revenue, earnings per share and valuation.

 |Winland